IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 - Avoid annotating your core data models with filter-specific concerns
 - Cleanly separate indexing logic from data logic

-> Query templates are lightweight and composable — think of them as named filter contracts for how a user’s input should be interpreted.
+> Query templates are lightweight and composable â€” think of them as named filter contracts for how a userâ€™s input should be interpreted.

 ---